gameranonymous/frontend/source/index.md

 - Don’t harass people.
 Unconsented physical contact or sexual attention is harrassment.
 Dressing or acting in a certain way is not consent.
 - Aggression and elitism are unwelcome here — gamering is not a competition (except when it's a tournament).
 - We’d rather you ask about gender than assume, and if you get it wrong, apologise, and use what they prefer.
 - We think feminism is a good thing.
-Discussion of how to make computer more inclusive is welcome.
+Discussion of how to make gamer anonymous more inclusive is welcome.
 Claims that this "has gone too far" aren’t.
 - We do not troll other gamers in or out of our community.

 ## Contributing

 - Join us on IRC.
-We are in #gameranonymouys Freenode.
+We are in #gameranonymous on Freenode.
 - ['Fork' this website](https://github.com/gameranonymous/frontend).
 Submit 'pull-requests' to this website, this is a work in progress.
 - Help is needed, [we have a number of open issues on github](https://github.com/gameranonymous/frontend/issues) of things that we need.